-What about a stadium that was built long before the Greek Olympic stadiums? this is where the Greeks got their inspiration from.
+What about a stadium that was built long before the Greek Olympic stadiums?
+This is where the Greeks got their inspiration from.
 230 meters long and 35 meters wide.
 It was used for horse races, etc.

 Sednaya was a great place to visit in Syria.
-This mountain village located 1,500 meters above sea level is most famous for its Greek Orthodox Monastery on top of a hill.
+This mountain village, located 1,500 meters above sea level, is most famous for its Greek Orthodox Monastery on top of a hill.

-According to the legends of the Christians AND the Muslims, Holy Virgin Mary appeared here at the Our Lady of Saidnaya Monastery.
+According to the legends of the Christians AND the Muslims, the Holy Virgin Mary appeared here at the Our Lady of Saidnaya Monastery.

 Climb up to the top of the monastery for amazing views over this mountain village.

-Ebla also recently open for tourists agian.
+Ebla also recently opened for tourists again.

 While most of the historical places survived, so are there also, unfortunately, places that you can not visit anymore.

-Qasr al-Hayr al-Sharqi fort in the Syrian desert is currently not safe to visit; the same is Mari and Dura-Europos; all 3 are located in government-controlled areas, but are not safe.
+Qasr al-Hayr al-Sharqi fort in the Syrian desert is currently not safe to visit; the same is Mari and Dura-Europos; all 3 are located in government-controlled areas but are not safe.

 The famous Mar Elian Monastery was completely destroyed by ISIS in 2015.